Nominations Due: October 31, 2025

 The ARCC New Book Award recognizes distinguished works of architectural research completed by a scholar at an ARCC member institution.
-This award recognizes a book published within the past three years (2019-present) that makes a significant contribution to architectural research by demonstrating rigorous or innovative use of evidence or methods.
+This award recognizes a book published within the past three years (2021-present) that significantly contributes to architectural research by demonstrating rigorous or innovative use of evidence or methods.
 Books may be on any topic in architecture or related fields.

-ARCC defines ‘architectural research’ broadly and inclusively across a range of domains in support of advancing knowledge of the built environment.
+ARCC defines ‘architectural research’ broadly and inclusively across a range of domains to advance knowledge of the built environment.

-One nomination per year is invited from each ARCC member institution.
-Criteria for selection of nominee will be at the discretion of the member school.
+Each ARCC member institution is invited to submit one nomination per year.
+The criteria for selecting a nominee will be at the member school’s discretion.
 Nominees must hold a full-time faculty appointment at the nominating institution.
-A selection committee and the ARCC Board of Directors will render final decision on the conferral of the award.
+A selection committee and the ARCC Board of Directors will make the final decision on conferring the award.

 Information included in the Nomination submission for the ARCC New Book Award:

-• Book citation: author, title, publisher and date of publication
+- Title: Book Citation: author, title, publisher and date of publication

-• A statement describing the books contribution and impact: significance of the research, including innovative use of evidence and methodological approach, citation counts, scholarly review, library holdings (1000 words maximum)
+- Impact Statement: 1,000 words max. _ Contribution and significance of the research, including innovative use of evidence and methodological approach, citation counts, scholarly review, library holdings.

-Send electronic submission to Awards Committee Chair, Professor Ihab Elzeyadi by October 23, 2023 in electronic form using “.pdf” file format.
+Send electronic submission to ConfTool by October 31 ,2025 in electronic form using “.pdf” file format.

 Former Recipients: